icy/docker/doc/README.tomcat.md

 * `TOMCAT_AUTO_DEPLOY`: Auto-deploy the application or not.
 Default: `false`;
 * `TOMCAT_UNPACK_WAR`: Unpack `.war` file to application directory.
 Default: `true`;
 * `TOMCAT_ADMIN_PASSWD`: The password of `admin` account of the `host manager` application.
-If this password is provided, the file `/tomcat/conf/tomcat-users.xml` will be updated.
+The file `/tomcat/conf/tomcat-users.xml` will be updated.
+A random password is generated if the variable is empty.

 ## Exposed ports